Southport Townscape Heritage Project

 What is a townscape heritage initiative?

 Southport has a rich historic environment including that of the town centre and as such this is recognised by the formal designation of both Lord Street and the Promenade as Conservation Areas.
-A townscape heritage project is a heritage-led regeneration programme funded by the Heritage Lottery Fund (HLF) to improve historic town centres in need of investment.
+A townscape heritage project is a heritage-led regeneration programme funded by the National Lottery Heritage (NLHF) to improve historic town centres in need of investment.
 The scheme includes property improvements, skills training and community activities.

-The Council and Southport BID were successful in gaining first round funding in order to allow the further development of a second round funding bid to the Heritage Lottery Fund in June 2019.
-If successful, this would enable the full delivery of a townscape heritage project for Southport Town Centre for the next 5 years, the funding would specifically be for:
+The Council and Southport BID were successful in gaining second round funding in order to allow the full delivery of the townscape heritage project for Southport Town Centre for the next 5 years, the funding would specifically be for:

 - Structural and external repair of historic buildings;